 73.7 linear ft.
 (78 document cases, 23 oversize boxes, eight flat file folders, two half document cases, one record center box)

 System of Arrangement

-This collection is arranged in two series: Series I: Personal and Series II: Professional.
-Series II is arranged in ten subseries: Subseries 1.
-Artifact purchase papers and information; Subseries 2.
-Civil War Centennial Commission; Subseries 3.
+This collection is arranged in three series: Series I: Personal papers; Series II: Professional papers; and Series III: Collected material.
+Series I is arranged in four subseries: Subseries 1.
+Beverly M. DuBose Sr.; Subseries 2.
+Beverly M. DuBose Jr.; Subseries 3.
+Frances "Duffie" Henley Woodruff DuBose; and Subseries 4.
+DuBose family members and friends.
+Series II contains the professional papers of Beverly M. DuBose Jr. Series III is arranged in seven subseries: Subseries 1.
+Artifact acquisitions; Subseries 2.
+Associations and organizations; Subseries 3.
 Civil War original documents; Subseries 4.
-Exhibitions and collection room for DuBose collection; Subseries 5.
+Exhibitions; Subseries 5.
 Manuscripts, presentations, and theses; Subseries 6.
-Publications; Subseries 7.
-Research materials; Subseries 8.
-Relic hunting papers; Subseries 9.
-Association and organization papers; Subseries 10.
-Maps.
+Publications; and Subseries 7.
+Research materials.
 Series and subseries are arranged by titles supplied by staff.

 Audio recordings were made on reel to reel tapes and can be made accessible only through conversion to digital audio.
 Patrons who request access to the audio content in this collection are responsible for digital conversion costs.